baltimorecounty/CenterlineFlips/README.md

 ## Tool

-The tool developed by @talllguy for the task flips the centerline, and then swaps all eight attributes, in one click.
-The base scripts are in the /scripts directory, and the tool is in the CenterlineButton directory.
+The tool developed to flip the centerline, and then swap all eight attributes in one click.
+The base scripts are in the /scripts directory, and the tool is in the /CenterlineButton directory.

 ### Requirements